premkyumnam/Level-2_Task-1-Restaurant-Ratings/README.md

   Name: Aggregate rating, dtype: int64

-From the above distribution of aggregate ratings ,
+From the above distribution of aggregate ratings , <br>
 2. The most common rating range is 0.0 with 2148 restaurants. <br>
 3. Finally, I got the required average number of votes received by restaurants is 156.77